 Teacher Service Learning

-The youth department of the St Vincent de Paul Society is proud to offer a service learning program for teachers and other school faculty.
-The purpose of this program is to provide a solid grounding in understanding the complexities around homelessness along with experiencing what homelessness might be like for people.
-This program is underpinned by the Society’s Vincentian Charism, values, mission and vision and call to put faith into action.
+The Youth department of the St Vincent de Paul Society is proud to offer a service learning program for teachers and other school faculty.
+The purpose of this program is to provide a solid grounding in understanding the complexities around homelessness along with other social justices associated with people experiencing homelessness.
+This program is underpinned by the Society’s Vincentian charism, values, mission and vision and call to put faith into action.

-It is recommend that schools who wish to run a Street Retreat for their students, also offer this service learning program for their teachers prior.
-Our experience has shown that students take away more from their experience when those accompanying them have already had the opportunity to deepen their knowledge and understanding.
+It is recommend that schools who wish to run a Street Retreat for their students, also offer this service learning program for their teachers.
+Our experience has shown that students gain more from their own experience when those accompanying them have already had the opportunity to deepen their knowledge and understanding.

-The teacher’s service learning program is available to run at any time during the year, and is open to teachers and faculty over the age of 18 who are interested in deepening their understanding of homelessness.
-This program has three core components, including personal reflection at home.
+The teacher’s service learning program is available to run at any time during the year, and is open to teachers and faculty over the age of 18 who are interested in deepening their understanding of homelessness and other social injustices.
+This program includes an introduction to homelessness and social injustices such as poverty and social exclusion, plus personal reflection at home.

 This program aims to give teachers and school faculty a rich and meaningful experience by;